CrypticOS/cins/readme.md

 %    Add 50 to current bottom cell
 ```

-The ‘\*’ and ‘%’ instructions seem to be insignificant and maybe even necessary,
+The ‘\*’ and ‘%’ instructions may seem to be insignificant and maybe even unnecessary,
-yet they are essential for generating sane code output, as CINS does not have a
+yet they are essential for generating sane output, as CINS does not have a
 “while not zero” loop for quick multiplication.
 Consider these examples (counting to 16):